 The nature of how we work is changing and James says they are seeing more and more people with ‘portfolio careers’ - doing varied work using a diverse range of skills.

-“The ‘gig economy’ isn’t just Uber and Airbnb - it’s actually independent earners and is a much larger group than people think i.e. around 15% of the NZ population earn independently.
+“Sel-employment isn’t just Uber and Airbnb - it’s actually independent earners and is a much larger group than people think i.e. around 15% of the NZ population earn independently.
 They could be freelancers, contractors, consultants, sole traders or self employed.
 More people from all walks of life from midwives, technical consultants, designers to lawyers are taking up the opportunity to earn income independently.
-Hnry is their ‘trusted financial sidekick‘, giving them financial freedom.
+What Hnry does is open the door for them to earn independently without all the stress that comes from the financial admin.
 Hnry will continue to evolve to support this growing segment of workers,” says James Fuller.

 Hear James discuss the investment and what it means for Hnry moving forward.